AutoWebGLM: A Large Language Model-based Web Navigating Agent: Building

 \item Model Limitations: Current models cannot process complex user queries across different websites, thus eliminating the chance of using purely automated methods for accurate browsing trajectory collection in real and complex application contexts. \end{itemize}

-As illustrated in Figure~\ref{fig:data_construction}, we suggest a hybrid human-AI Data Construction method to create our training data to deal with these challenges.
+As illustrated in Figure~\ref{fig:data_construction}, we suggest a hybrid human-AI Data Construction method to create our training data in response to these challenges.
 After careful consideration, we categorize our data into two types for construction: